jonathanolson/slither/notes/patterns.md

   -
   - Also, "only" patterns that have a "generalization" (e.g. still valid without "only") would be good to filter out maybe?
   -
+  - Pattern Solver:
+    - FinClosure, once we have all embedded?
+  -
   - Can we... categorize "usefulness" or how common it is for a pattern?
     - NOTE: Symmetry arguments probably help (if it has more automorphisms... it is more likely to be useful)
   -